theholy7/theholy7.github.io/_posts/2024-11-21-love-letter-to-virtual-coffee.md

   - Work
 ---

+Virtual coffees are a divisive topic.
+The opinions I have seen around me range from “yuck, no” to “they’re okay”.
+Personally, they can be really great!
+I have had many fulfilling conversations, ranging from learning moments about other areas of the company to deep, meaningful life conversations.
+This post serves to advocate for virtual coffee, to both managers and ICs, and to share a few tips that hopefully will help make your one-on-one moments better.

 <!--more-->

-TL;DR:
+Here is a quick TL;DR:
 * Virtual coffees should be optional but encouraged - they really helped me connect with people at my remote company.
 * Go beyond the basics when answering ice breaker questions - give your colleagues multiple paths to carry the conversation forward.
 * It’s okay to say no to a coffee event - they are better when you can be fully present and happy to be there.
 * Donut App on Slack works well enough, and I personally enjoyed more one-on-one coffees than larger groups.

-Virtual coffees are a divisive topic.
-The opinions I have seen around me range from “yuck, no” to “they’re okay”.
-Personally, they can be really great!
-I have had many fulfilling conversations, ranging from learning moments about other areas of the company to deep, meaningful life conversations.
-This post serves to advocate for virtual coffee, to both managers and ICs, and to share a few tips that hopefully will help make your one-on-one moments better.
+_Onto the story..._

 For the past 3 years, I worked remotely at a company called Cable.
 We had no office, and we had no commute.
 We did meet every quarter at first, for about a week, and then every 6 months for the same amount of time.